Disability

 • Traumatic brain injury

-For an individual to qualify for disability protection at work, they must be able to perform the essential functions of the job with or without reasonable accommodation.
-They must satisfy the stipulated job requirements such as educational background, work experience, certifications, and other job-related qualifications.
+To qualify for disability protections at work, an individual must be able to perform the essential functions of the job with or without reasonable accommodation.
+They must also satisfy the stated job requirements, such as educational background, work experience, certifications, and other job-related qualifications.

-Both the ADA and the California Fair Employment and Housing Act (FEHA) place the burden squarely on the employer to adopt policies and practices that ensure disabled individuals enjoy all of the same benefits of employment as everyone else.
-For example, employers generally cannot ask about a disability (or its severity) during the hiring process.
-Nor can employers require a medical examination as a precondition of employment unless that is the standard procedure for all applicants.
+Both the ADA and California Fair Employment and Housing Act place responsibility on the employer to adopt policies and practices that ensure employees with disabilities enjoy the same benefits of employment as other workers.
+For example, employers generally cannot ask about a disability or its severity during the hiring process, nor can they require a medical examination as a hiring requirement unless that is the standard procedure for all applicants.

 Disabled Californians are discriminated against in the following ways:

-• Employers consider their disability in making hiring, firing, or promotion decisions.
+• Employers consider their disability when making hiring, firing, or promotion decisions.

-• The disabled employee is paid less or receives fewer benefits than non-disabled employees.
+• The employee with a disability is paid less or receives fewer benefits than other employees.

-• Employers deny a disabled employee desirable job assignments and responsibilities.
+• Employers deny an employee with a disability desirable job assignments and responsibilities.

 • Reasonable accommodations are not provided for the disability.